-This post is in response to the requests of several readers for a tutorial on how to dye printed clothes.
-A floral blazer serves as an example for illustration of the process and concept including a free infographic on dyeing cotton prints.
+This post is a tutorial on how to dye printed clothes.
+A floral blazer is an example for illustration of the process and concept, including a free infographic on dyeing cotton prints.
+Furthermore, it provides care and styling tips.

 Disclosure: There are affiliate links in this post.